nullgr/instant-validation/README.md

 If you want, you can set `showErrorsOnStart` to true, so fields will be validated and you will get all the errors in the first component render.
 When you are adding a Validator with `Validator.addValidation` method, all the fields will be prevalidated.
 Prevalidation means, that you will get no error message, if the field has not passed a validation rule  (`'prevalidation-failed'`).
-Vэlidation means, that you will get an error message, if the field has not passed a validation rule (`'validation-failed'`).
+Validation means, that you will get an error message, if the field has not passed a validation rule (`'validation-failed'`).

 ### validate({stateChange} | updater | null, showErrors = true)
 You should use it inside the this.setState method like it was already described [here](#validation).